omobolanle-create/Hello-everyone-/README.md

 # Number guessing game
-This is a Python project  I built as a beginner while learning python
+This is a Python project I built as a beginner while learning Python.
 # About the project
 The program picks a random number between 1 and 10.
 The user keeps guessing until the correct number is entered.